cburgmer/jp/README.md

 ## Rationale

-1. JSONPath is more portable than jq's own query language.
+1. JSONPath is more or less a standard implemented in many languages. jq seems to ship with its very own idea of a query language.
-   Once you learn the jq language, you now master jq, but this knowledge can probably not be applied any place else.
-There are many implementations of JSONPath, in all the popular languages, you are very likely to meet again.

-2. jq might be doing too many things.
-Unix probably already has some tooling for that.
-Let's not reinvent the wheel. jp doesn't plan on becoming too big.
+2. jq is powerful yet has a steep learning curve.
+Unix on the other hand might already some of the problems jq addresses.
+Let's not reinvent the wheel.

+## Road map

+In absence of a road map here are a few queries from an actual shell history: [goals/JQ_EXAMPLES.md](goals/JQ_EXAMPLES.md)